Fresno Center

 Fresno Corpsmember Mariah Byers measures a support beam as part of a boardwalk construction project at San Buenaventura State Beach in Ventura County.

-The Fresno Center’s natural resource crews perform a wide range of projects that includes conservation and restoration of ecosystems, fuel hazard reduction, planting of native shrubs and trees, invasive weed/plant eradication, trail construction and more.
+The Fresno Center’s crews perform a wide range of projects that includes conservation and restoration of ecosystems, fuel hazard reduction, planting of native shrubs and trees, invasive weed/plant eradication, trail construction and more.
 Project work typically takes places in Fresno County, but the center also does work in Madera, Tulare, and King’s counties.

 Wildland Firefighting: The CCC Fresno Center operates a wildland firefighting hand crew in partnership with CAL FIRE.
 Corpsmembers receive training and hands-on experience working with CAL FIRE captains responding to wildfires year-round locally and across the state.
 The center is collaborating with the CAL FIRE Fresno-Kings (FKU) unit to operate the crew, which is known as Mid Valley 1.
 Wildland hand crews help build fire line with hand tools and conduct mop-up work.

 Forestry Corps: The Fresno Center operates a CCC Forestry Corps crew committed to improving California’s forest health.
 Corpsmembers are trained to remove and reduce overgrown and dead vegetation posing a potential fire risk.
 The Forestry Corps may also assist in tree planting, tree felling, and other arborist work and training.
+Partnerships are developed and maintained with sponsoring agencies such as CAL FIRE, U.S. Forest Service, California State Parks, Department of Water Resources, Caltrans, and local non-profit land conservancies and councils.

 Energy Corps Corpsmembers conduct energy surveys, lighting retrofits, solar installation, EV charging station installation and more throughout the Central Valley and across Northern California.
 Training opportunities are regularly provided at the CCC Sacramento Energy Center, which features a state-of-the-art energy lab for hands-on training and experience.